ZipCPU/sdspi/doc/BOOT.md

 ## NOTES:

 - Must ensure a minimum of 56 device clocks between BOOT CMD control and the first command.
+This is controlled by the STARTUP-CLOCKS parameter in SDCMD.v.
 - What about BOOT without DMA?
 This will be known as _manual boot_.
 It is entered in the same way as before, save that the FIFO bit must be set rather than the DMA bit.
-For AUTOBOOT, manual boot requires that the block count must be set to zero.
+For AUTOBOOT, manual boot requires that the block count parameter must be set to zero.

 - How shall manual boot be exited?
 With a bus reset command?
+Yes.

+- At present, there's no time out detection for the acknowledgment token.
+The design will simply hang.
+If detected in software (via a software timeout), issue a reset and fix the underlying cause.